kodekloudhub/community-faq/docs/how-tos/virtualbox/networking-osboxes-centos7.md

 # SSH configuration

-If you got the above network configuration working, then the VM should now be listening on SSH port 22 on the IP address you assigned to it (which will be e.g. `192.168.0.220` depending on what you chose in step 2).
-The MobaXterm instructions given in the course video should now work provided you use the correct IP address and have followed the other instructions correctly.
+If you got the above network configuration working, then the VM should now be listening on SSH port 22.
+Determine the IP address that was auto-assigned to the VM.

+1. Open the Terminal application (Click `Applications` at top left of desktop, select `System Tools`, then `Terminal`)
+1. Run the command

+    ```bash
+    ifconfig | grep -A 1 enp0s3
+    ```

+    Output will look like this

+    ```
+    enp0s3: flags=4163<UP,BROADCAST,RUNNING,MULTICAST>  mtu 1500
+    inet 192.168.0.79  netmask 255.255.255.0  broadcast 192.168.230.255
+    ```

+    Take the value for `inet` which in this example is `192.168.0.79`.
+On your machine it will almost certainly be different.
+The value for `inet` is the address you use in MobaXterm or other SSH client to connect to this machine remotely.